amanzi/amanzi/doc/user_guide/containers/quickstart.rst

 #. ``metsi/amanzi`` -- a compiled version of Amanzi, built on the base image.
 #. ``metsi/ats`` -- a compiled version of ATS, built on the base image.

-Images 2 and 3 are rebuilt automatically by GitHub Actions CI on each push and pull request in the ``amanzi/amanzi`` and ``amanzi/ats`` repositories, and are pushed to Docker Hub.
+Images 2 and 3 are rebuilt automatically by GitHub Actions CI and pushed to Docker Hub.
+The ``metsi/amanzi`` image is built by the CI in the ``amanzi/amanzi`` repository, while the ``metsi/ats`` image is built by the CI in the ``amanzi/ats`` repository.
 See :ref:`Container-Image-Tags` for the tagging scheme.

 Pulling an Image
 ----------------